hopshadoop/hdfscontents/README.rst

 4. Install HDFSContents Manager.
 This will also install dependencies such as Pydoop_

 ::

   pip install hdfscontents

+.. code: bash

 5. Configure and run Jupyter Notebook

-  a.
   You can either use command line arguments to configure Jupyter to use the HDFSContentsManager class and set HDFS related configurations

   ::